awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 # Placement Groups<a name="placement-groups"></a>

-You can launch instances in a *placement group*, which determines how instances are placed on underlying hardware\.
+You can launch or start instances in a *placement group*, which determines how instances are placed on underlying hardware\.
 When you create a placement group, you specify one of the following strategies for the group:

 + *Cluster*—clusters instances into a low\-latency group in a single Availability Zone